Chandrashekhar-1995/devTinder/homework.md

 - Make your signup Api dynamic to recive data from the end user
 - Users.findOne with duplicate emai ids, whitch object returned
 - API - get user by email
-- API - Feed Api - GETY /feed - get all users from database
+- API - Feed Api - GET/feed - get all users from database
 - Create a API to get user by id
 - Create a delete API
 - Diffrence between PATCH and PUT